rmsk2/moreorless/readme.md

 ## Search and replace

 If you want to perform a search and replace operation with `moreorless` you have to set a search string via `Foenix+f`.
-If you then place the cursor at the beginning of an occurance of the search string you can replace that occurance with the replace string by pressing `F5`.
+If the cursor is placed at the beginning of an occurance of the search string you can replace that occurance with the replace string by pressing `F5`.
 You can then search for the next occrance via `F3` or `F7`.
 The default replace string is the empty string but you can change that via `Foenix+r`.
 You can set the replace string before setting a search string but you will not be able to actually perform the replace operation before a